-The borrowing strategy will be determined by the need for the council to borrow and the impact of the economic climate on the prevailing cost and availability of borrowing.
+The borrowing strategy will be determined by the need for the council to borrow in accordance to the Prudential Code and the impact of the economic climate on the prevailing cost and availability of borrowing.
+The council will continue to ensure the borrowing needs are met whilst balancing the aim of keeping costs as low as possible and providing certainty of cost over the long term.

-The council borrows for capital purposes with the underlying need to borrow for capital purposes being measured by the capital financing requirement.
-CIPFA's Prudential Code for Capital Finance in Local Authorities, recommends that the council's total debt should be lower than its highest forecast capital financing requirement over the next three years.
-The council has a borrowing requirement over the next three years, however in assessing the need to borrow, consideration is given to the requirement to borrow for the longer term.
-The graph below compares the estimated total debt requirement and debt maturity position at 30 November 2019 for the next 50 years given the current capital programme and minimum revenue provision policy.
+The council has a borrowing requirement over the next three years, this being the minimum period covered by the Code.
+However in assessing the need to borrow, consideration is given to the requirement to borrow for the longer term.
+The graph below compares the estimated total debt requirement and debt maturity for holdings at 30 November 2020 for the next 50 years given the current capital programme and minimum revenue provision policy.